-He remains at the top of the list in many offensive categories still, as he is the all-time team leader in RBI with 1,084, triples with 121, runs scored with 1,154, and total bases with 3,200; is third with 377 doubles and 1,903 hits; fourth with 725 walks; and sixth with a .322 career average and .399 OBP.
+He remains at the top of the Tribe’s list in many offensive categories still, as he is the all-time team leader in RBI with 1,084, triples with 121, runs scored with 1,154, extra bases hits with 724, and total bases with 3,200; is third with 377 doubles and 1,903 hits; fifth with 725 walks (passed last season by one by Carlos Santana); and sixth with a .322 career average and a .399 OBP.

 After several failed bids to reach the Hall of Fame, the Veteran’s Committee elected him in 1975.
-The Indians honored him later that season by retiring his number three, one that had not been used on the field by a player since 1962.
+The Indians honored him later that season by retiring his number three, one that had not been used on the field by a player since 1962 as it was.
 He was the third Indians player to receive such an honor, joining former teammates Bob Feller and Lou Boudreau.

 Averill was married to his wife, Loette, for 62 years.
 He died in 1983 from pneumonia at the age of 81.